-Also, the ORC turns on the Air Bag Warning Light in the instrument panel for approximately four to eight seconds for a self-check when the ignition is first turned on.
+Also, the ORC turns on the Air Bag Warning Light for four to eight seconds for a self-check when the ignition is first turned on.
 After the self-check, the Air Bag Warning Light will turn off.
-If the

-ORC detects a malfunction in any part of the system, it turns on the Air Bag Warning Light, either momentarily or continuously.
+If the ORC detects a malfunction in any part of the system, it turns on the Air Bag Warning Light either momentarily or continuously.
 A single chime will sound if the light comes on again after initial startup.